eddmann/eddmann.github.io/_posts/2021/2021-01-28-advent-of-code-2015-day-4-the-ideal-stocking-stuffer.md

 ## Part 2

-The second part expands upon the first problem and asks us to instead find the lowest nonce value which includes six leading-zeros.
+The second part expands upon the first problem and asks us to instead find the lowest nonce value which includes six leading zeros.

 ```typescript
 const part2 = (input: string): number => calcLowestNonce(input, 6);
 ```

-Tweaking the `totalLeadingZero` argument to our `calcLowestNonce` function provides us with this answer 🌟.
+Tweaking the `totalLeadingZeros` argument to our `calcLowestNonce` function provides us with this answer 🌟.

-By-design this problem is computational-hard to produce and requires forms of brute-force to be solved.
+By design, this problem is computationally hard to produce and requires forms of brute force to be solved.
-As such, there are no real optimisations that can be made - other than possibly designing a [Hardware ASIC miner](https://en.bitcoin.it/wiki/ASIC) for AdventCoin!
+As such, there are no real optimisations that can be made - other than possibly designing a [hardware ASIC miner](https://en.bitcoin.it/wiki/ASIC) for AdventCoin!